PacificCommunity/ofp-sam-proper/dir_tree/README.md

 ## Recommendation

-The recommendation is to promote `data_preparation` and `model_runs` to become top directories.
+The recommendation is to organize `data_preparation` and `model_runs` as top directories.
 There are often different people involved in data preparation vs. model runs, and both consist of a large number of subdirectories.

 The `plots` also becomes a top directory and is not optional.
 This is an essential part of the work that is carried over to the person who will conduct the next assessment of the stock.
+The plot scripts read files from `data_preparation` and `model_runs` and are written in a clear and reproducible format, allowing all team members to produce most (ideally all) of the figures found in the stock assessment report.
+One script for each final report figure should be a practical and general rule.

-In the table below, the 5 top directories should be required and the naming scheme for subdirectories is highly recommended.
+In the table below, the 5 top directories should be required and the naming scheme for subdirectories is recommended.
 The 'Example contents' column, however, will vary depending on focus topics for that assessment.
 Lowercase directory names are useful to prevent OS-specific errors in scripts.